|This talk can be viewed here:||For more photos of this event, please click on the photo below.|

 Lecture #04: The United Nations and the Arab-Israeli conflict by Victor Kattan [Tuesday, 30 October 2018]

 One of the most protracted of political struggles, the Arab-Israeli conflict has never just been concentrated between Palestine and Israel.
 It has affected regional politics and even international relations in profound ways.
-As we reach the 70-years anniversary of the Palestinian Nakbah (expulsion), this lecture takes stock of the main political developments that have influenced the Arab-Israeli conflict, from the League of Nations to the United Nations, and the extent to which recent developments in the Gulf may be helping or hindering efforts to resolve the conflict.
+As we reach the 70-years anniversary of the Palestinian Nakbah (expulsion), this lecture took stock of the main political developments that have influenced the Arab-Israeli conflict, from the League of Nations to the United Nations, and the extent to which recent developments in the Gulf may be helping or hindering efforts to resolve the conflict.

 Lecture #05: Women on Top: Re-hauling Perceptions of Women in Islamic history and tradition by Sher Banu A. L. Khan [Wednesday, 07 November 2018]